Starting a new business

 Chapter 12: Affordable business location

-Settling on a business location can be one of your most significant (and most expensive) decisions.
-Here are some things to think about before deciding.
+Choosing a business site might be one of the most important (and costly) decisions you make.
+Here are some things to consider before making a decision.

-Your business needs a base, but how big and fancy does it need to be?
-Here are some options for services, retail and manufacturing.
+Your company requires a foundation, but how big and fancy should it be?
+Here are several service, retail, and manufacturing alternatives.

 1. Set up an online business run from home or a co-working space

-A lot of goods are ordered online and delivered by courier these days.
-And many services are provided through a mix of video conferencing and online collaboration.
-You may only need a virtual office or online shop.
+These days, a lot of things are ordered online and delivered by courier.
+Many services are delivered using a combination of video conferencing and internet collaboration.
+It’s possible that all you need is a virtual office or an internet store.

 How to start a business without an office

-- Chat services that make it easy to send short messages back and forth.
+- Chat services that make it simple to send and receive short messages.

-- Apps that make it easy to share work-in-progress and keep client feedback in one place.
+- Apps that make it simple to share work-in-progress and gather feedback from clients in one location.

-- Project management software that shows who’s responsible for each step in a piece of work.
+- Project management software that identifies who is in charge of each step in a project.

-There are dozens of apps that can do some of these jobs.
-Avoid chopping and changing for different clients, or it will slow you down.
-You’re better to learn a few core systems well and ask clients to use your suite of tools.
+There are dozens of apps available that can help with some of these tasks.
+It’s best not to chop and change for different clients because it will delay you down.
+It’s best to master a few key systems and then ask clients to use your toolkit.

 Benefits of working from home

-Two home office rules to live (and work) by:
+Two rules to live (and work) by in the home office:

 - Figure out what you need.
-Do you need super-fast internet?
-Good mobile reception?
-Space for a desktop computer or printer?
-A little studio?
-Storage for physical documents?
-Whatever your must-haves are, list them out and ensure your home office can provide them.
+Do you require ultra-fast internet access?
+Is there good cell phone reception?
+Is there enough room for a desktop computer or printer?
+A small studio?
+Do you have any physical document storage?
+Make a list of your must-haves and make sure your home office can fulfil them.

 Tax and the home office

-If you use a room in your home for business purposes, you may be able to deduct a portion of your rent or mortgage payments from your income taxes.
-Check out the ATO page on doing business from home.
+You may be eligible to deduct a portion of your rent or mortgage payments from your income taxes if you utilise a room in your house for business operations.
+Check out the Australian Taxation Office’s page on running a business from home.

 2. Set up a bricks-and-mortar shop

-If you need a place for customers to come to, then you’ll need to do some market research to figure out where the opportunities are.
+If you want to attract clients, you’ll need to conduct market research to determine where the prospects are.

 - Go toward competition or away from it?